 The schedule of some public safety providers may not be conducive to adequate rest.
-Twenty-four hour shifts in organizations who are busy service providers can present some real challenges to situational awareness, decision making and problem solving.
+Twenty-four-hour shifts in organizations that are busy service providers can present some real challenges to situational awareness, decision making and problem-solving.
 I have talked to many providers who admit the quality of their care and decisions may not be as good at night as it is during the day.
-Adding additional fatigue by having responders work forty-eight hour consecutive shifts (by design or by overtime) and the problem of fatigue impacted decision making and physical performance could be compounded.
+Adding additional fatigue by having responders work forty-eight-hour consecutive shifts (by design or by overtime) and the problem of fatigue impacted decision making and physical performance could be compounded.

 Responders who work long hours must be provided with opportunities to rest their brains.
 It’s not a matter of being lazy as bureaucrats would like to believe.
-It’s a matter of personal safety and ensuring your ability to provide high quality service to your customer.
+It’s a matter of personal safety and ensuring your ability to provide high-quality service to your customers.
 Physical activity is good for the brain.
-Be sure to get some exercise during your work day.
+Be sure to get some exercise during your workday.
 Research suggests aerobic exercise is best, about 30 minutes a day, 2-3 days a week.
 Exercise also causes the release of chemicals and hormones that aid in your ability to think and perform under stress.
 Think of it this way… exercise also creates stress on the body… but this stress is good stress.